CG-SS/sherpa-backend/README.md

 We utilize Kubernetes and Docker to deploy our app.
 Follow [this tutorial](https://docs.docker.com/compose/gettingstarted/) in order to set up Docker.
 If running locally, we need to set up Minikube.
 For that, follow the tutorial on [this page](https://minikube.sigs.k8s.io/docs/start/).

+Also, you will need an `API_KEY` for the weather service.

 After setting up Minikube, we need to build all the Docker images for each service.
 For that, use the following command:

 > yarn docker:build